jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 If your browser is not supported, choose `browse-url-generic` and set `browse-url-generic-program` to the path of your browser's executable.
-The downside of using a generic browser is that you lose remote control and as a result a new process will be spawned for every URL you open.
+The downside of using a generic browser is that you lose remote control and as a result, a new process will be spawned for every URL you open.

 The above options change the browser for Emacs _globally_.
 On the other